 Is the Foreclosure Process the Same in Every State?

 The foreclosure process varies in every state and it's imperative that homeowners understand this process.
-One thing is for sure, time is not on your side.
-But an educated consumer is always an informed consumer who can make a "good" decision based on facts and we try to educate you throughout this website.
+An educated consumer is always an informed consumer who can make a good decision based on facts.

 Made us feel comfortable & set our minds at ease!- John